Tuvalu Police Force: Role in maritime surveillance

 The HMTSS Te Mataili, a Pacific Forum patrol vessel, given to Tuvalu, from Australia, from October 1994 to early 2019.
 Australia agreed to provide these vessels to smaller neighbours in the Pacific Forum, after the United Nations Convention on Laws of the Seas extended maritime nations Exclusive Economic Zones to 200 kilometers.
 Australia agreed its own security was improved if it gave its smaller neighbours vessels that enabled them to protect their own sovereignty, perform search and rescue, fishery patrol, and prevent smuggling.
 Australia replaced the Te Mataili with a larger and more capable Guardian class patrol vessel in April, 2019, named HMTSS Te Mataili II.

 Te Mataili II was severely damaged by cyclones in 2023.
 On 16 October 2024 Australia handed over a Guardian-class patrol boat to Tuvalu, which was named HMTSS Te Mataili III.

-In May 2023 the Government of Tuvalu signed a Memorandum of Understanding (MoU) with Sea Shepherd Global, which is based in the Netherlands, to combat illegal, unreported, and unregulated (IUU) fishing in Tuvalu’s Exclusive Economic Zone (EEZ).
-Sea Shepherd Global will provide the Allankay, a 54.6 m motor vessel, to support Tuvalu’s law enforcement activities.
+In May 2023 the Government of Tuvalu signed a Memorandum of Understanding (MoU) with Sea Shepherd Conservation Society, which is based in the Netherlands, to combat illegal, unreported, and unregulated (IUU) fishing in Tuvalu’s Exclusive Economic Zone (EEZ).
+Sea Shepherd will provide the Allankay, a 54.6 m motor vessel, to support Tuvalu’s law enforcement activities as part of "Operation Tuvalu".
 Allankay will accommodate officers from the Tuvalu Police Force, who have the authority to board, inspect, and arrest fishing vessels engaged in IUU activity in Tuvalu’s EEZ.
+According to Sea Shepherd, they had allegedly captured 9.5km of fishing gear by July 2024 in co-operation with Tuvaluan authorities.